-Winning public sector business in Northern Ireland is like no other business opportunity you will ever come across.
+Winning public sector business is like no other business opportunity you will ever come across.
 Tendering for local government and public authority work is notoriously arduous, but following a few simple steps can help to cut through the complexity.

 1. Know Where to Look

 Generally, there will be a central location where all public sector procurement opportunities are advertised.
 In Northern Ireland the main site is E-tenders NI and in Republic of Ireland it is E-tenders ROI.
 Some systems allow you to set up alerts for relevant tenders.
 CPV (common procurement vocabulary) codes have been developed by the European Union as a way of ensuring consistency in classification of public sector notifications.
 In some cases you can search CPV codes and set up alerts for those that you want to hear about.
 Invest NI also operates a Tenders Alert Service which, for a small fee, provide a consolidated list of opportunities from a wide number of tendering advertising sites.
 I would highly recommend setting up this service, particularly if you are interested in sourcing opportunities outside of the island of Ireland, as this service can alert you to opportunities across Europe if required.

 However, many public sector organisations choose to advertise lower value contracts through their own channels, mainly on their own websites.
 This means that by only looking at the main tender websites there is a high possibility that you will be missing out on opportunities.

 Some tenders are also awarded via pre-existing frameworks.
 In order to be invited to tender, you must apply to be on the initial framework and often these are only advertised every few years.
 In this case you will not be able to submit until the framework is readvertised, however, there are sometimes ways around this, like finding a supplier that is approved under the framework and collaborating with them as a sub-contractor.